News

 However, one stands out as a cut above the rest.

-Shortlisted on the Sunday Times best places to live list, Harborne is Birmingham’s top rated area to live.
+Shortlisted on the Sunday Times best places to live list, Harborne is Birmingham’s top-rated area to live.

-Harborne’s most desirable address is in Wentworth Road.
+Harborne’s most desirable address is Wentworth Road.

-With an assortment of stunning houses and flats, house prices range from £200,000 up to well over £1 million.
+With an assortment of stunning houses and flats, house prices range from £500,000 up to well over £1 million.

 In comparison to other major cities, Birmingham offers very reasonable house prices.